CouleeApps/ClingScriptingProvider/README.md

 Don't.

 ## Installation (for those who can't read)
-So it turns out you need a patch to Cling for the stdout/stderr redirection, also you have to build shared.
+So it turns out you need a patch to Cling for the stdout/stderr redirection.
+Also you need to link the shared library so symbols are resolvable in the target process, so enjoy RPATH!

 Something like this (recovered from xonsh history):